 Do I Really Need Side Imaging?

-In most reputable fish finder brands that offer down imaging, you can purchase the upgraded version of the same unit model that includes side imaging and down imaging for roughly $100 more.
-With premium units that cost well over a few thousand dollars each the down scan-only units usually cost about $500 less than those that feature both down and side imaging.
+In most reputable fish finder brands that offer down imaging, you can purchase the upgraded version of the same unit model that includes side imaging and down imaging.
+With premium units that cost well over a few thousand dollars each the down scan-only units usually cost less than those that feature both down and side imaging.

 If you’re a serious angler, especially one that fishes in competitive tournaments that offer large payouts, having a fish finder with both down imaging and side imaging gives you the best of both worlds.
 Side imaging will significantly decrease the amount of time you spend searching for fish and will also give you the ability to be more certain as to what you’re looking at instead of guessing.

 If you’re an amateur angler and fish mostly for pleasure, having a side imaging unit is not absolutely essential.
 If you’re more concerned with staying within a reasonable budget, going with a down scan system is perfectly fine.
 A down scan unit is also much easier and more simple to use and understand, as well as less frustrating to install.